-With all these picture-perfect people on the interwebs, everything should be honkey dory, right?
+With all these picture-perfect people on the internet, everything should be honkey dory, right?
 All these fantastic people with cutting edge technologies and shiny platforms, I mean, can it get any better?
-Well, just open the first viral Facebook post, you see and click on the comment section.
-It’s absolute mayhem.
-I’m not even talking about political or religious posts, just pick one where someone made a wooden table.
-The level of hate beyond believes.

 As people, we choose the way of polarization because it’s safe.
 If I already reject you, there’s no harm you can do to me.
 You reject me as well?
 Big fucking deal.
 But what if I love you and you reject me?
 Ouch, that’s a tight spot to be in when you are stuck in a scarcity mindset.
 Fear is a scarcity mindset.
-It’s based on the idea that there isn’t enough for everyone.
-That we have to compete with each other to get that last scrap.
+It’s based on the idea that there’s not enough for everyone.
+It’s a mindset in which we to compete with each other to get the last scrap.

 Why are we so scared of things we don’t understand?
 Why do movies about aliens always end in war?
 And why does the minority get picked on, even though they were brave enough to show up?

 Because in a world of scarcity, there’s no room for unconditional love, you can’t afford it.
 It’s all about me, me, me, in every relationship.